simeks/M7002E-Lab2/README.md

 - [4] : Creates a point-light at the current mouse location.

 Manipulating shapes:
-- Left click on an object to select it.
+- [Left mouse] : Select an object by clicking on it.
-- [Left mouse] : Moves an object around on the x- and the z-axis.
+- [Left mouse] : Move an object around on the x- and the z-axis by dragging it with the mouse.
 - [Left ctrl] + [Left mouse] : Moves an object around on the y-axis.
 - [S] + [Left mouse] : Scale an object on the x-, and the z-axis.
+Scaling a light source will simply scale its radius.
 - [Left ctrl] + [S] + [Left mouse] : Scale an object on the y-axis.
 - [R] + [Left mouse] : Rotate an object.
 - [Delete] : Deletes the selected object.